gromacs/gromacs/docs/dev-manual/build-system.rst

 .. cmake:: GMX_THREAD_MPI

-   Enable thread-MPI support for inter-node parallelism.
+   Enable thread-MPI support for intra-node parallelism.
 Defaults to ``ON``.

 .. cmake:: GMX_USE_RDTSCP